 The Lord would not have us ignorant to the spirit of religion.
 The Bible gives us many examples of the operations of religious spirits throughout the Word including:

-After a notable miracle, a religious council, motivated by fear, reprimanded the Apostles Peter and John for speaking the name of Jesus (Acts 4:15-18).
+- After a notable miracle, a religious council, motivated by fear, reprimanded Apostles Peter and John for speaking the name of Jesus (Acts 4:15-18).

 We will examine many more examples throughout this essay.